EliasTechnik/VisualClaim/readme.md

 Player issues command
     |
     V
-CommandExecutor: Fetches player and command arguments
+CommandExecutor: Fetches player cache and command arguments, decides which command to execute, evaluates VCResults and sends messages to player
     |
     V
-AsyncCommandHandler: Handles command asynchronously
-    |
-    V
-PermissionsGate: Checks if player has permission to execute the command
-    |
-    V
-PrerequisiteGate: Checks if all prerequisites are met (e.g. claim name is valid, chunk is not already claimed, etc)
-    |
-    V
-MapLock: Cares about updateing the map
+PrerequsiteService: Executes commands and does prerequisite checks beforehand
     |  /\
     V  |
-ClaimService: Main service which handles claim logic
+ClaimService: Main service which talks to DB
     |
     V
 ClaimRepository: Handles data storage and retrieval